HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 *Why’s he accepting that so casually?
 No, never mind that; what is Father thinking, sending him to the middle of the Highlands for that long?*

-“This is far from your first visit there.
-I can assume you understand the near impossibility of leaving without heading further north or back to this kingdom.”
+“This is not your first visit there, so you know the impossibility of leaving.
+Not without heading further north or back to this kingdom.”

 *Soldiers looking to rise in rank stay there for a month at most, even in groups.*